budcribar/RemoteBlazorWebViewTutorial/README.md

 The Remote versions of the Blazor WebView Controls (PeakSWC.RemoteBlazorWebView.Wpf and PeakSWC.RemoteBlazorWebView.WindowsForms) act as a drop-in replacement for the Microsoft controls along with the ability to access the user interface over a secure connection to a public server using a web browser.
 This is accomplished by setting up a secure server (RemoteWebWindowService) in the cloud and pointing your browser to it.
 With a couple of minimal changes you will be able to either run your app locally or remotely control your application.

+The RemoteBlazorWebView package allows developers to create a Blazor UI on Windows, Mac, and Linux.
+RemoteBlazorWebView is based on Microsoft's WebView control and photino.Blazor.
+It shares the same server with the WinForms and Wpf controls (RemoteWebWindowService).
 # Use Cases
 The primary use case is to be able to share a desktop application controlling hardware with an external service technician.
 Typically, the application is behind a corporate firewall and is not easily accessed by the technician.
 The Remote Blazor controls allow the desktop application to be started in "Remote" mode which generates a unique Url for the technician to access the user interface.